elegant-scipy/elegant-scipy/markdown/ch2.markdown

 plt.imshow(astro);
 ```

-These images are *just numpy arrays*.
+This image is *just numpy arrays*.
 Adding a green square to the image is easy
 once you realize this, using simple numpy slicing:

 ```python